‘General Hospital’ Spoilers: Jake Could Be Helena’s Living Curse

 If Helena did brainwash Jake, there’s the question of whether he’s Helena’s curse.
 Jake has been consumed with worry about the curse affecting Sam.
 Remember, Jake played a role in Sam almost burning to death at Liz Webber’s (Rebecca Herbst) old house.
 Is Jake the curse that Helena left behind?
 Did the wicked old woman brainwash Liz and Jason’s son to act out her orders after her death?

-General Hospital spoilers promise we’ll have some closure on this but it will likely spill over into May sweeps based on the spoilers we have that keep Sam and Jason in Port Charles until after mid-April when Julian Jerome (William deVry) returns from the dead, ironically enough, on Easter.
+General Hospital spoilers promise we’ll have some closure on this, but it will likely spill over into May sweeps based on the spoilers we have that keep Sam and Jason in Port Charles until after mid-April when Julian Jerome (William deVry) returns from the dead, ironically enough, on Easter.
 Upcoming General Hospital spoilers reveal Jake’s strange behavior amps up soon and Franco is concerned.

 JAX IS BACK! … but why?
 Find out, Monday on #GH! #JaxIsBack pic.twitter.com/GNbQeib4N9